 It looks like they were inspired by the stellar folding mechanism from the Inokim OX and Inokim OXO, which features a lever that locks the stem securely and easily into place.
 This is by far our favorite design, as it is much faster to use than the stem collar, and has zero wobble.
 Zero movement, and zero creak as well.
 It’s fabulous.

 Given Apollo’s reputation for excellent customer service and constructing awe-inspiring machines, our expectations of the Phantom have peaked.
 The features that we know about are safety focused, rider friendly, comfort-inducing elements that almost anyone can appreciate.
 We’re expecting it to be around the $2,000 price range, but it just seems too good a price to be true.
 Are you drooling yet?

 With what looks like big tires, substantial brakes, and serious suspension, we’re thinking, in addition to the entire team enjoying it, it’ll get a nod of big dawg approval.
 If seeing is believing, then riding is knowing, and we just don’t know enough yet.

 The weight of the scooter (It’s going to be 76 lbs, just confirmed by Apollo!), its weight capacity, and the price are going to be big factors when it comes to who the Phantom is for, and we’re dying to try it ourselves.

-UPDATES: Announced on January 22 in their Phantom Keynote, the Phantom will be sold in the United States exclusively by Fluid Freeride and in Canada by Apollo.
+UPDATES: Announced on January 22 in their Phantom Keynote, the Phantom will be sold in the United States in Canada by Apollo, and worldwide through other retailers.
 This article has been updated since its original publishing (updates in bold).

 Find out how the Phantom actually performs after we run it through our rigorous performance tests next month.